parroit/mod-alchemy-persistor/README.md

 This allow you to configure the use of alchemy persistor in every place where you used Mongo persistor, without need to change your code.

+In every operation, the `collection` param must refer to the name of the Sql Alchemy class you want to work with.

 ### Save

-Saves a document in the database.
+Saves a row in the database.

-To save a document send a JSON message to the module main address:
+To save a row send a JSON message to the module main address:

     {
         "action": "save",